hyprwm/hyprland-wiki/content/Configuring/Monitors.md

 Fullscreen HDR is possible without hdr `cm` setting if `render:cm_fs_passthrough` is enabled.

-Use `sdrbrightness, B` and `sdrsaturation, S` to control SDR brighness and saturation in HDR mode.
+Use `sdrbrightness, B` and `sdrsaturation, S` to control SDR brightness and saturation in HDR mode.
 The default for both values is `1.0`.
 Typical brightness value should be in `1.0 ...
 2.0` range.

 ```ini
 monitor = eDP-1, 2880x1800@90, 0x0, 1, bitdepth, 10, cm, hdr, sdrbrightness, 1.2, sdrsaturation, 0.98